AsahiLinux/docs/Differences-with-other-platforms.md

 This page is basically a TL;DR of [[Open OS Ecosystem on Apple Silicon Macs]].
 It is written for general Linux power users who are used to the boot process on other platforms.
+Read that page for the full details.

 ## This is not a typical UEFI platform